 4. You Cannot Consolidate Debt if you Have Bad Credit

 This is the most misleading of all.
-In reality, debt consolidation loans come in most handy for those who do have bad credit.
+In reality, debt consolidation loans come in most handy for those who do have bad credit loans.
 In fact, consolidation is beneficial for both the borrower and the lender.
 Had debt consolidation loans rejected applicants with bad credit, lenders would lose money on those who needed them the most.

 5. Debt Consolidation Ruins Credit Score